Common Questions About How We Work

 What is the cost of shipping?

-American Bedding’s experienced sales staff is always ready to provide you with a quote that will give the cost of freight.
-Due to the unique sizes and quantities we sell and the unique locations of our individual customers, we use state of the art technology to provide the customer with the highest quality and lowest cost shipping possible.
+American Bedding’s experienced sales staff is always ready to provide you with a personalized quote that will give the cost of freight.
+Due to the unique sizes and quantities we sell, and the massive fluctuations in freight pricing throughout the year, we use state-of-the-art technology to map and quote the best and most competitively priced freight for your items.

 Can I have it shipped to my home?

-American Bedding does not sell any of our products to the residential/home user.
+American Bedding does not sell any of our products to the residential or home user.

 What if I receive damaged or short freight?

-If damage or shortage is evident, mark the receiving slip while the driver is there.
+If damage or shortage is evident, mark the receiving slip while the driver is there and take photographs of the damage.
 Call American Bedding to report the damage or shortage.
 We will require a copy of the signed delivery slip showing the shipment was received damaged or short.
 Note, the trucker’s copy must also show that the shipment was received damaged or short, or we won’t be able to submit a freight claim.
 If the above criteria are met, American Bedding will handle the paperwork for you and see that your damaged product is replaced.
-Our customer service is only a phonecall away.
+Our customer service is only a phone call away.

 **Click here to read American Bedding’s damage freight policy**